tomerfiliba-org/rpyc/docs/index.rst

 ---------------
 :ref:`Installing <install>` RPyC is as easy as ``pip install rpyc``.

-If you're new to RPyC, be sure to check out the :ref:`tutorial` and :ref:`screencasts`.
+If you're new to RPyC, be sure to check out the :ref:`tutorial`.
 Next, refer to the :ref:`documentation` and :ref:`api-ref`, as well as the :ref:`mailing-list`.

 For an introductory reading, `David Mertz <http://gnosis.cx/dW/>`_ wrote a very thorough